Ixitxachitl/e_n_u_f/README.md

 ### 2. Setting up your Twitch developer application credentials:

 - Navigate to your Twitch developer dashboard and select your application.
 Copy the Client ID and Client Secret.

+- Add `http://localhost:17563` to your Redirect URI list.

 - The next step is to open the `config.ini` file and replace the `APP_ID` and `APP_SECRET` with your Client ID and Client Secret that were just copied.